CAVRN: Speech in Noise as an Effective Outcome Measure

 - Compare cross-species evidence implicating cochlear synaptopathy in age-related listening difficulties.

-- List the 2 domains identified by the committee
+- List the two domains identified by the committee.

-- Describe the objective and subjective measures selected by the committee to assess understanding speech in complex listening situations
+- Describe the objective and subjective measures selected by the committee to assess understanding of speech in complex listening situations.

 - Compare and contrast reliability, minimal detectable difference, and minimal clinically important difference.